3682-2024 Official Plan Amendment No. 4 – Land Use Strategy (Land West of Prescott)

 hectare.
 Low density residential uses shall be located in the Residential areas, as

-• Approximately 30% of residential development shall consist of medium density
+described in the Land Use Strategy on Schedule A3. - Approximately 30% of residential development shall consist of medium density

 residential built forms, including triplex, rowhouse, traditional townhouse, back-toback